+[Update version number and date in footer – likely to be v1.0 and workgroup date (27 June)]

 Summary

 What

 Following the Ofgem approval of Modification 0819 - Establishing/Amending a Gas Vacant Site Process, the design work to implement the Vacant Site process under the DSC has been progressing.
 As a result of the detailed design work, a couple of scenarios have been identified within the current legal text for Modification 0819 which we believe need to be amended slightly to ensure the intention of Modification 0819 is met.